 Coronavirus Statistics By Country

 First off, I am not a scientist.
-I own a small business.
+I own a small business and am purely a concerned citizen.

 But after having been absorbed by coronavirus statistics for the last few weeks, I started to notice that there were very few sources of information on how various countries were doing statistically, not just in the number of cases, but more significantly in how many, and what percentage of people were passing away (mortality rate) on a country by country basis.
 My thought is, that would show how well each country was treating the people that ended up being infected.